UNDERGRADUATE

 • Organisational Structures

-• Cultural Leadership & Policy
+• Cultural Leadership and Policy

-• Legal Matters: Intellectual Properties &Contracts
+• Legal Matters: Intellectual Properties and Contracts

-• Audience Development & Outreach
+• Audience Development and Outreach

-• Events Documentation
+• Documentation and Archives

 • Venue and Facility Management

-• Cultural Democracy & Current Issues
+• Cultural Democracy and Current Issues

 • Arts in the Community